ravipatako/iosApp/personal.md

 better the user interface and seeing if I want to add more pages to add versus just the landing page.

+# Week 5 -
+The first page of the UI is now complete with how I want it to look like for now.
+My main goal right is trying to get the app working and then going back and changing the visuals.
+Currently the UI has the text boxes and the submit button.
+Now I need to start working on the programming part of it and get the math together.
+The good part of this since I was able to work on that earlier it wouldnt be too hard.
+The math is done now to just transfer that code.
+I am a bit confused on how to swift programming language works in terms of working with the association of the code with the page.
+Its a major thing I need to look into.

 # Problem Statement --
 For sometime, I have been selling shoes but in the sneaker market prices are always changing and it can be hard to